sampsyo/cs6120/content/blog/2019-10-19-loop-invariant-code-motion/index.md

 |`examples/loop_test/hoist_expr.bril`   |48|32|

 The table above shows all executed benchmarks, and the associated number of instructions executed by the interpreter—in both optimized and non-optimized versions.
-Our benchmarks are drawn from the `examples` directory of the `bril` repository.
+Our benchmarks are drawn from the `examples` directory of the Bril repository.
 We also created a new directory called `loop_test` that contain benchmarks we wrote ourselves.
 Among these freshly baked tests, are `nested.bril`,  `fibonacci.bril`, `hoist_expr.bril`, and `depend.bril`.
 The first, `nested.bril`,  checks if we can navigate redundant expressions in a nested loop.
 This saved an execution of 17 instructions once optimized.

 All optimized versions of benchmarks print the same results as their original versions, thus showing our optimization preserves the original semantics of the program.
-We note that our optimization instructions execute a fewer or equal number of instructions.
+We note that our optimization instructions execute a smaller number of instructions.
 The only exception to this case is for two of our own built test cases—where fall-throughs existed in the original programs, and optimized versions had explicit jumps.

 The results show that if the original program has no loops, our optimization does nothing.
 We also find that our optimization successfully hoists loop invariant code out of loops.
 Thus, the interpreter executes fewer instructions in this case.

 # Try it!

 Our optimizer is implemented in `examples/loop.py`.
-This program takes in a `bril` program in JSON format in standard input, and returns an optimized `bril` program in standard output.
+This program takes in a Bril program in JSON format in standard input, and returns an optimized Bril program in standard output.

 ```python
 bril2txt < test.bril | python loop.py | bril2txt